Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Notes:

-- Most apt metaphor: train
+- Metaphor: Freight train
 - Relay block: Train leaving station every 6 seconds
 - Potential Parablock: Car space in scheduled train
 - Availability core: Car index within all trains

 If you have a lease on core 4, then you have the right to fill train car 4 on each train with whatever you want to ship.

+Q: How would an on-demand claim be represented in this metaphor?

 ---